Vladimir Zhirinovsky: The Last Break Southward

-In The Last Break Southward (1995), Zhirinovsky described his worldview.
-"Since the 1980s, I have elaborated a geopolitical conception—the last break southward, Russia's reach to the shores of the Indian Ocean and the Mediterranean."
-This is "really the solution for the salvation of the Russian nation … It solves all problems and we gain tranquility."
-Russia will rule the space "from Kabul to Istanbul."
-The United States would feel safer with the Russian rule in the region, since wars there would cease under the Russian rule.
-Perhaps, some people in Kabul, Teheran, or Ankara would not like it but many people would feel better.
+In The Last Break Southward (1995), Zhirinovsky described his worldview, which is as follows: "Since the 1980s, I have elaborated a geopolitical conception—the last break southward, Russia's reach to the shores of the Indian Ocean and the Mediterranean."
+This is "really the solution for the salvation of the Russian nation ...
+It solves all problems and we gain tranquility."
+Russia would rule the space "from Kabul to Istanbul," and the United States would feel safer with the Russian rule in the region because wars would cease.
+Perhaps some people in Kabul, Teheran, or Ankara would not like it, but many people would feel better.
 "The Persians and Turks would suffer a bit but all the rest would gain."

-The "bells of the Orthodox Church must bell from the Mediterranean to the Indian Ocean."
-And Jerusalem becomes close.
-It is necessary that "the Christian world reunifies in Jerusalem."
-The Palestinian problem can be solved by partial transfer of the Palestinian population to the former territories of Turkey and Iran.
+The "bells of the Orthodox Church must bell from the Mediterranean to the Indian Ocean," and Jerusalem becomes close.
+It is necessary that "the Christian world reunifies in Jerusalem," and the Palestinian problem can be solved by partial transfer of the Palestinian population to the former territories of Turkey and Iran.
 The great Russian language and Russian ruble would wield Near Eastern and Central Asian peoples into one Russian citizenship.

 Along the Russia southern sphere from India to Bosporus, other spheres of influence will stretch from north to south in the forthcoming world order, Latin America would be in the American sphere, Africa in the European sphere. and Japan and China will rule Southeast Asia, Indonesia, and Australia.
 Everywhere "the direction is the same—north-south."
 Geopolitically, he saw his position as logical: "Hence, the distribution along such a geopolitical formula would be very beneficent for the whole of humanity, and all over the planet would be established warm and clear political climate."

-"On this occasion, we need a man with at least planetary thinking," who would realise "the geopolitical formula, guaranteeing the interests of the majority on the planet … This is the fate of Russia.
-It is destination, fate … We must do it, for we have no choice … This is geopolitics."
+"On this occasion, we need a man with at least planetary thinking," who would realise "the geopolitical formula, guaranteeing the interests of the majority on the planet ...
+This is the fate of Russia.
+It is destination, fate ...
+We must do it, for we have no choice ...
+This is geopolitics."
 We would do it, assured Zhirinovsky alluding to himself, by the efforts of an "honest, perseverant, patriotically inspired President."